General Information

 Inclement Weather Information

 During the winter months, inclement weather can result in unexpected changes in school schedules.
-If snow and/or ice are evident or expected on any morning, district officials will try to announce a schedule change by 6:00 a.m.
-Information is made available to employees, students, and parents through phone calls, emails, district and school websites, and local television stations.
+If school is canceled due to inclement weather, SDPC will communicate the closure through phone calls, text messages (for parents who opt in), email, our website, social media posts, and news media.
+Our goal is always to announce a closure as early as possible and never later than 6:30 a.m. on the day of the cancellation.
 In the event that snow, ice or other adverse weather conditions materialize during the school day, district and local school officials will monitor conditions closely.
 If dismissing schools early becomes necessary, notice of the decision will be sent by phone, email, and all other available communication platforms.

 Please remember that we are a county-wide district serving areas with varied terrain.
 The weather and road conditions may seem fine in one area, while other areas are becoming hazardous.
 However, due to school choice and calendar considerations, it is not practical to close schools in one area of the district while leaving others open.
 Our top priority in making a decision to close schools will always be student safety.